Analyze your usual offline shopping spree. How do shops garner your attention?

 We all got used to mere browsing with our phones.
 As we sit here in 2023, the real truth is that mankind’s invention is now becoming essential: 52% of all worldwide website traffic is on mobile devices.

 Besides, emerging technologies are due to no small part in all this: enterprises continue to demonstrate a strong interest in AI, with 48% of CIOs responding that they have already deployed or plan to deploy AI and machine learning technologies within the next 12 months.

 Let me give you a few “for instances” here.

-In 2017, IKEA launched a free AI-fueled app IKEA Place that lets a person actually see how this or that room would be like, or whether this or that color matches before even setting foot in the store.
+Back in 2017, IKEA launched a free AI-fueled app IKEA Place that lets a person actually see what this or that room would be like, or whether this or that color matches before even setting foot in the store.
 You virtually “place” furnishings in your room, see if it makes your heart skip a beat, and go to IKEA to buy all of it.

 Walmart has seen a huge success in sales after combining in-store experiences with mobile.
 The company’s new improvement was about the pick-up services for customers who prefer to shop online but pick up their purchases from any of Walmart’s brick-and-mortar retail locations.

 Later on, Walmart introduced its new Store Assistant App, allowing users to create ‘smart shopping lists’, and have access to features like the barcode scanner, product search bar, customer reviews, and Walmart Pay.
 All that without even leaving the house.
 That’s what I call killer mobile customer interactions.

 Executing a mobile customer engagement strategy is only half the battle.
 The other thing you should do is gauge your success.
 Otherwise, it’s impossible to know how much progress a business is making.